Bitcoin-com/developer.bitcoin.com/src/data/tutorials/mnemonic-word-lists.md

 }
 ```

 Each of these keys contains an array w/ 2048 words in that language.
-4 `BITBOX.Mnemonic` methods now accept that wordlist as their 2nd argument and will create and validate mnemonics in those languages.
+4 `bitbox.Mnemonic` methods now accept that wordlist as their 2nd argument and will create and validate mnemonics in those languages.

 The methods which now accepts a `wordslist` argument are